 How to Set Your Default Microphone in Windows 11

-If you have more than one microphone or input device connected to your Windows 11 PC, you might want to pick one as your main microphone.
-This way, all apps will use the same mic without you having to pick it every time.
+Do you have more than one microphone plugged into your Windows 11 computer?
+You can pick one as your main microphone.
+Then all your apps will use the same one without you having to choose every time.

 How to Choose Your Default Microphone